 Are CypherCon tickets transferable?

-Yes, Each ticket is picked up at willcall, you may have to show an ID at the door that grants one entry.
+Yes, Each ticket is picked up at will-call, you may have to show an ID at the door that grants one entry.
 You may contact us to verify and switch names in our system up until 4/9/2019.

 What are the Speaker Presentations like?

 Presentations include: corporate and network security, privacy, personal rights and freedoms, new technologies, modern exploit techniques, security philosophy, hardware hacking, forensics, reverse engineering, protocol analysis, cryptographic algorithms, even mushroom hacking, and all-around security issues with comedic ‘hacker’ motifs.
 Lastly, you never really have to touch a computer, and can socialize.

-I’m not a hacker, can I go to CYPHERCON?
+I’m not a hacker, may I go to CYPHERCON?

-Anyone in good standing with the community may attend!
+Anyone in good standing with cyphercon and/or the community may attend!
 A hacker is anyone who is curious and creative and seeks to understand how things work.
 Ultimately, many people have different characterizations of what a ‘hacker’ is, you can express whomever you wish to be.

 What is the age limit?

 CYPHERCON has no age limit, but we do not at the present have specific areas designed for children on Thursday or Friday.
 Saturday is a dedicated event for children aged 7-17 at Hak4kidz a parent/child event.